GibbonEdu/docs/content/administrators/misc/smtp-email.md

     *   Finally, click submit to save your changes.
     *   A "Test Email" box will appear, where you can test your new settings!

-If you experience any issues with setup, please reference the Gibbon Support Forums.
+If you experience any issues with setup, please reference the Gibbon Support Forums, and to the documentation provided by your SMTP provider.